knative/docs/serving/README.md

 * [Configuration](https://github.com/knative/serving/blob/master/docs/spec/spec.md#configuration):
   The `configuration.serving.knative.dev` resource maintains the desired state for your deployment.
-It provides a clean separation between code and configuration, following the Twelve-Factor App methodology.
-Modifying a configuration will create a new revision.
+It provides a clean separation between code and configuration and follows the Twelve-Factor App methodology.
+Modifying a configuration creates a new revision.
 * [Revision](https://github.com/knative/serving/blob/master/docs/spec/spec.md#revision):
   The `revision.serving.knative.dev` resource is a point in time snapshot of the code and configuration for each modification made to the workload.
 Revisions